sillydadddy/BugBountyTips-AMA/Aditya Shende(@ADITYASHENDE17)/😎About Aditya Shende(@ADITYASHENDE17) and His success 💪.md

-# About Aditya Shende 😎
+# About Aditya Shende 😎 and His Success 💪

 - Bhai when did you started bug hunting, what were you doing before bug hunting,how did you got started in bug hunting and what was your highest bounty ever.
 Thank You